 Overall construction of office space would be spread roughly equally over all three phases, as would construction of residential units in Area 3.
 Most if not all of the restaurant and dining space would apparently be constructed in phase 1, with more retail space coming along in phase 2 and especially phase 3.

-For more on the details of exactly what will be built and when see my future posts.
+For more on the details of exactly what will be built and when see my next series of posts, beginning with a look at phase 1 development.